 If you are trying to install .NET Framework or IIS or some other software but receive an error – Windows couldn’t complete the requested changes, here is the solution that you are looking for.
 The accompanying error codes could be – 0x800f081f, 0x800f0805, 0x80070422, 0x800f0922, 0x800f0906, etc. This error can also occur if you cannot turn on any Windows Features.

-In most of the cases, this particular error message appears when someone tries to install .NET Framework 3.5 that is required to run some other programs or apps.
+In most cases, this particular error message appears when someone tries to install .NET Framework 3.5 that is required to run some other programs or apps.

 Users get this error message when the concerned Group Policy setting is disabled.
 Do note that the Group Policy is not available in the Home editions of Windows.